Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Model and preliminaries

 This means that $\max_{i\leq N} Q_i(\beta)\overset{d}{=}\frac{1}{\beta}\max_{i\leq N}Q_i(1)$.
 Therefore, after rescaling the variable $I$, we can write

-In the last part of Equation \eqref{eq: split beta and I minimization} $I$ has the interpretation of the inventory where the capacity $\beta=1$.
-Therefore, from now on, the actual number of products on inventory equals $I/\beta$.
-Similarly, the actual backorder of component $i$ equals $Q_i(1)/\beta$ and we write $Q_i=Q_i(1)$.
+In the last part of Equation \eqref{eq: split beta and I minimization}, $I$ has the interpretation of the base-stock level where the net capacity $\beta=1$.
+Therefore, from now on, the actual number of products on stock at time 0 equals $I/\beta$.
+Similarly, the actual unsatisfied demands of component $i$ equals $Q_i(1)/\beta$ and we write $Q_i=Q_i(1)$.
 This allows us to write the cost function $F_N(I,\beta)$ to be optimized as given in Definition \ref{def: optimalcosts independent}. \begin{defn} We define